RobertCraigie/prisma-client-py/README.md

 ![GIF showcasing Prisma Client Python usage](https://raw.githubusercontent.com/RobertCraigie/prisma-client-py/main/docs/showcase.gif)

-> _Note that the only langauge server that is known to support this form of autocompletion is Pylance / Pyright._
+> _Note that the only language server that is known to support this form of autocompletion is Pylance / Pyright._

 ## Why should you use Prisma Client Python?